imDema/cryptoconvert-web-ext/README.md

     Currently in development

-An browser extension created to make crypto conversions easy and immediate
+A browser extension created to make crypto conversions easy and immediate

 ### Tip